metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 }
 ```

-### Polynomial commitment
+### Coefficient commitments

-Sent by a candidate for participant to the generation coordinator in [this step](#submission-of-polynomial-commitments-to-coordinator).
+Sent by a candidate for participant to the generation coordinator in [this step](#submission-of-coefficient-commitments-to-coordinator).

 MUST contain:

-- polynomial commitments - a list of the public keys of the `secret_coefficients`, preserving their order
+- coefficient commitments - a list of the public keys of the `secret_coefficients`, preserving their order

 Example (in JSON format):
 ```
 {
-  "polynomial_commitments": [
+  "coefficient_commitments": [
     "b04e91785bf89610b21a38466e90714fb473276335bf3563a0a079e3427090e47ecccf30e60349cce1c2d1162651ccb0",
     "935314198e2a54dc3922ce6ecfb8a71620972992d81a2674f55821cb3f63c4b6491b0464bb786531e9121ee7e46b235b",
     "a69dff9cb82764ebd716c8ccb50111dcc2011b367b9a93b5250c912ec12358ba88ed0248f5d599de9917cc0e34ac190d"